codedbyglenden/tab-fixation/readme.md

 ## I've got an idea?

 Got ideas on how to improve this package, but not sure how to persue them?
 Head over to the <a href="https://github.com/TheOneAndOnlyZulu/tab-fixation/discussions">discussion section</a> of the repo, or if you've got the know how create a pull request.
-Sharing is caring.